GuidoRiosCiaffaroni/userland/wp-content/plugins/backup-backup/readme.txt

 * Initial release

 == Upgrade Notice ==
-= 1.2.1 =
+= 1.2.2 =
-What's new in 1.2.1?
+What's new in 1.2.2?
-* Adjusted typos in our FAQ for migration process
+* Fixed some plugin conflicts causing styling issues in our plugin
-* Updated blacklist of plugins to activate after migration
-* Added blacklist for junk data tables - should significantly speed up restore process in some cases
-* Fixed notice messages of non existing temporary files
-* Improved latest Search & Replace engine to preform properly on multi-level subdomains
-* Tested with WordPress 6.0-beta3
-* Added blacklist for binary broken files
-* Added flushing of rewrite rules after migration
-* Adjusted display of TABs in settings on smaller screens
+* Removed unnecessary error logging
-* Premium: Fixed our settings display issues with PHP 8 and PHP 8.1
+* Resolved issues with PHP 8 and PHP 8.1 internal log format
+* Added more blacklisted tables to restoration process
+* Added pre-loader between calculation and backup load
+* Added new troubleshooting method, allows to share complete logs with one click
-* Added option: Select first method of backup (which makes one database file)
+* Added new backup and restoration engine for database (much quicker!)
+* Decreased possibility of out of memory issues during URL adjustment
+* Improved stability of PHP CLI restoration process
+* Fixed issues of too quick restorations, decreasing false-positive errors
+* Added handler for browser-side errors, decreasing chance of frozen process
+* Fixed issues when log in pop-up was display during or after restoration
+* Fixed issues when backed-up wp-config.php was overriding main wp-config.php
+* Adjusted log display to be more smooth (no delays, quicker steps update)
+* Fixed formatting issues in readme file (FAQ)
-* Added option: Removal of all plugins and themes after migration that were not included in the backup
+* Fixed automatic cleanup of files after migration
+* Fixed issue when restoration was not continued after download (Super-Quick Migration)
+* Modified error windows for backup and restore process
+* Tested with WordPress 6.0.1